Andy4495/GitHub-Actions-and-act/README.md

 [![Check Markdown Links](https://github.com/Andy4495/GitHub-Actions-and-act/actions/workflows/CheckMarkdownLinks.yml/badge.svg)](https://github.com/Andy4495/GitHub-Actions-and-act/actions/workflows/CheckMarkdownLinks.yml)

 I use GitHub [Actions][3] to run automated builds, tests, and checks on my repositories.

-I also like to use the [`act`][1] tool created by GitHub user [nektos][4] to develop and test my workflows before pushing them to GitHub.
+I develop and test my workflows before pushing them to GitHub with the [`act`][1] tool created by GitHub user [nektos][4].

 ## GitHub Actions

-GitHub has comprehensive [documentation][3] on Actions.
 This section documents some conventions I use with my actions, along with examples of workflows that I use across my repos.
+See GitHub's comprehensive [documentation][3] for more details on action terminology and workflow syntax.

 ### GitHub Reusable Workflows